 I’ll try to cover multiple scenarios on how you can say no politely.

 This post contains affiliate links which means I may make a commission at no extra cost to you if you decide to click on a link and purchase something.
 Click here to read the full disclaimer.

 Before I get into the how, I want to cover the why.

 It is easier to solve a problem when you understand the root cause of it.

 1. We feel they might hate us

 People who aim to please are often insecure about themselves.

 We find it hard to say no because we feel the other person may get offended and end up not talking to us ever again or we’re afraid we might lose that relationship with the person.

-The thought of not agreeing to another person or just standing your ground and being honest can seem daunting at first.
+The thought of not agreeing with another person or just standing your ground and being honest can seem daunting at first.